What’s new?

 Some website formatting changes:

-Page titles have all been given a bigger bolder look which improves their appearance on each page.
+Page titles have all been given a bigger, bolder look which improves their appearance on each page.

-In addition, we know from website analytics that half our visitors interact with this site using mobile phones.
+In addition, we know from website analytics that half of our visitors interact with this site using mobile phones.
 To optimise their experience – i.e. making it easier to read, the size of paragraph text displayed on mobiles has been boosted.

 New in June 2024